 This is a vehicle designed with a purpose beyond pure aesthetics.
 In fact, the car has been shaped and styled to cut through the air with minimum resistance, which helps to improve fuel efficiency.

-The Ford Mondeo pulls out all the stops in a bid to convince British buyers that the medium-range family hatch isn't a thing of the past.
-With excellent economy from a range of downsized engines, the sort of cabin tech you thought was the preserve of the premium German marques and a box-fresh chassis with an all-wheel drive option, there looks to be life in the Mondeo yet.
+The revised fourth generation Ford Mondeo pulls out all the stops in a bid to convince British buyers that the medium-range 'D'-segment family hatch isn't a thing of the past.
+With tight pricing, comfort-orientated drive dynamics, the sort of cabin tech you might expect to be the preserve of the premium German marques and a sharp chassis with an all-wheel drive option, there looks to be life in the Mondeo yet.

 A lesser manufacturer than Ford might well have given up.
-After all, sales of mainstream medium range family saloons and hatches have collapsed in recent years, falling to around a third what they once were as recently as ten years ago.
+After all, sales of mainstream 'D'-segment medium range family saloons and hatches have collapsed in recent years, falling to around a third what they once were as recently as ten years ago.
 The Mondeo had the unfortunate distinction of being a car that got markedly better with every consecutive generation but which was rewarded with progressively worse sales.
-Can this latest model turn things around?
+Can this current improved MK4 model turn things around?

 It has market conditions on its side.
 The economy has improved and the love affair with premium badges couldn't last forever.
 As the used market became flooded with BMWs and Audis, resale values crumbled.
 If Ford could step in with a genuinely convincing reason to buy something bigger and more luxurious, buyers might return to the fold.
-To that end, the Blue Oval has pulled out all the stops with the fifth generation model.
+To that end, the Blue Oval has pulled out all the stops with this current fourth generation model.

 The 150PS and 180PS diesels are available with Ford's Intelligent All-Wheel Drive system, which offers a seamless transition between front-wheel drive and all-wheel-drive performance to automatically enhance traction and road-holding when needed.
 The Mondeo's also the first model for Europe to be built on Ford's global CD-segment platform, which debuts Ford's integral link rear suspension.
 The all-new platform and body structure combination delivers 10 per cent more torsional stiffness than the outgoing model and the Mondeo also gets electrically-assisted power steering for the first time with variable weighting.
 More importantly, road noise reductions of around three decibels in the rear and two decibels in the front have been achieved.